Inouye165/React-Photo-App/docs/VISUAL_REGRESSION_TESTING.md

 ### CI/CD

-Visual tests run automatically in GitHub Actions as part of the E2E test suite:
+Visual tests can be run in CI as part of the E2E test suite:

 ```bash
 npm run test:e2e